CodeYourFuture/syllabus-archive/js-core-3/tv-show-dom-project/giving-feedback.md

 Code style is about finding writing code that is easy to understand.

 - Does code use variable names that are related to what the variable does?
-  - `let apple = "apple"` is good
+  - `let fruit = "apple"` is good
   - `let xyd = "apple"` is bad
 - Does code use function names that are related to what the function does?
   - `function getFilms()` is good
   - `function doWork()` is bad
 - Is the code well indented?
   - See [here](https://courses.cs.washington.edu/courses/cse154/18au/resources/styleguide/js/spacing-indentation-js.html) for an example
-- Does the code use comments to email what is happening on parts that are hard to understand?
+- Does the code use comments to explain what is happening on parts that are hard to understand?
 - Does the code use `functions` well to break up the code into easy to understand parts?
 - Is the same code duplicated in multiple places through the project?
   - They should use a function instead the code is easy to understand